survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 }
 ```

-The same code would look like this using the `parts.extractBundles` abstraction:
+The same code would look as below using the `parts.extractBundles` abstraction:

 ```javascript
 parts.extractBundles([